 - Pecans provide depth and nuttiness that pairs well with the nutty flavors from quinoa.
 Feel free to omit pecans to make this dish nut-free.

 - Leeks add a ton of flavor.
 If leeks aren't available, I recommend using shallots.
 Yellow onion will work in a pinch but definitely use leeks if you can.

-- Sage is a classic Thanksgiving herb (think stuffing, mushroom gravy, etc.) I recommend fresh sage but ½ teaspoon dry sage will work if needed.
+- Sage is a classic Thanksgiving herb (think sourdough stuffing, vegan mushroom gravy, etc.) I recommend fresh sage but ½ teaspoon dry sage will work if needed.